ZiadSheriif/Sa7a7LY/README.md

 - A Grades-autoFiller which converts either a tabular sheet of grades or a bubble sheet to an excel file with corresponding input mapped to answers.

+## 💡 Explanation <a name = "explanation"></a>

+### For the grades sheet:

+- Check marks are translated to 5
+- Question marks give a red background in its excel cell
+- A box is mapped to 0 score
+- Stacked vertical lines are written by their count
+- Stacked horizontal lines are written by 5 - their count

+#### For the student ID and hand-written numbers

+- Two approaches are implemented:
+  1. Already-made OCR
+  2. Features + classifier
+- The user chooses which method to convert them by selecting an option from two below uploading the image .

 ## 🏁 Getting Started <a name = "get-started"></a>

-> This is an list of needed instructions to set up your project locally, to get a local copy up and running follow these
+> This is a list of needed instructions to set up your project locally, to get a local copy up and run the below
-> instructuins.
+> commands.

 ### Prerequisite <a name = "req"></a>